Introduction

 Before curation, the user needs to load the hp.json file.
 We recommend always using the latest version, which can be found in the Download section of the HPO website.
 The path to this file is always stored in the settings directory, and the ontology will be loaded automatically upon program start.
 Users should check if an update is available and if so, download the new hp.json file and load it in Phenoboard.

 This option selects a Pheboard JSON file that is used to store data about a cohort and which Pheboard uses to create a collection of phenopackets representing the cohort.
-TODO
+TOO

 New cohort